manoger/mugshot/README.md

 <details>
 <summary>:file_folder: User images (comming soon :construction_worker:)</summary>
 </details>

-_"This fork made from a specific api of a hive product, was made especially to make free use in any application.
+ "*This fork made from a specific api of a hive product, was made especially to make free use in any application.
-Make yourself at home."_:yellow_heart:
+Make yourself at home.*" :yellow_heart: